HarshKapadia2/git_basics/README.md

    - Local repo
       - What makes git so awesome is that it is a DVCS.
 Your local repository has exactly the same features and functionality as any other git repository.
       - So a git repo on a local machine (eg: your laptop) is the same as a git repo on GitHub (granted GitHub adds additional features, but at its core you're dealing with git repos) which is the same as your coworker's local repo.
+      - The Local Repository is everything in your '.git' directory.
+Mainly what you will see in your Local Repository are all of your checkpoints or commits.
+It is the area that saves everything (so don’t delete it).
-      - A local repo does not HAVE to have a remote repo.
+      - A local repo does NOT need to have a remote repo.
       - `touch`
          - To create a file in the directory to which the bash is pointing.
          - `touch <file_name.ext>`